nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/index.md

 <div class="banner"><span class="banner-text">Lesson in Development</span></div>

-An Introduction to R for RNA-Sequencing Analysis
+An Introduction to R for RNA-Seq Analysis
 ================================================

 RNA-Sequencing (RNA-Seq) is a popular method for